-- Cause harm, and/or
+• Cause harm, and/or

-- Undermine the safe environment of the school or disrupt teaching, and/or

-- Commit an offence
+- Undermine the safe environment of the school or disrupt teaching, and/or - Commit an offence

-If inappropriate material is found on the device, it is up to the staff member in conjunction with the DSL / headteacher / other member of the senior leadership team to decide on a suitable response.
+If inappropriate material is found on the device, it is up to the staff member in conjunction with the head of school to decide on a suitable response.
 If there are images, data or files on the device that staff reasonably suspect are likely to put a person at risk, they will first consider the appropriate safeguarding response.